Didgy74/Texas/README.md

  `TEXAS_ENABLE_PNG_READ`
  Enables reading PNG files

-`TEXAS_ENABLE_ASSERTIONS`
+`TEXAS_ENABLE_EXCEPTIONS`
-Enables assertions inside the codebase.
+Enables exceptions inside the codebase.
 This can be helpful to catch invalid usage of the interface.

 `TEXAS_ENABLE_DYNAMIC_ALLOCATIONS`
 Enables the loading paths that lets the implementation do dynamic allocations under the hood